umarcbs/Password-List-Generator-1/readME.md

 ```

 # How to Customise
-You can edit manually the wokring of this tool by dving deep in the code.
+You can edit manually the working of this tool by dving deep in the code.
 You can change [add or delete] some options in the code manually.